 The origins of this virulent new strain of the flu are still unknown.
 It was first observed in Fort Riley, Kansas, USA, and is believed to have been accidentally carried to Europe by infected American forces personnel.
 One in every four Americans had contracted the influenza virus.
 The disease spread rapidly through the continental US, Canada and Europe.
 It eventually reached around the globe, partially because many were weakened and exhausted by the famines of the World War.

-It was nicknamed ‘Spanish flu’ as the first reported cases were in Spain.
+It was nicknamed ‘Spanish flu’ as the first cases were in reported in Spain's uncensored press.
 Newspapers during World War One, were censored, (Germany, the United States, Britain and France all had media blackouts on news that might lower morale) so although there were influenza (flu) cases elsewhere, it was the Spanish cases that hit the headlines.
 In Spain some 8 million people infected in May 1918 and one of the first casualties was the King of Spain.
-In Spain they called in 'French Flu'.
+In Spain they called it 'French Flu'.

 In three waves the Spanish Influenza epidemic of 1918-1919, infected 500 million people across the world, including remote Pacific islands and the Arctic, and killed 50 to 100 million of them.
 This was three to five percent of the world's population, making it one of the deadliest natural disasters in human history.
 This particular virulent strain of flu was unusual, as it was most deadly for those between the ages of 20 to 35, making war veterans among the most susceptible.
 It was distinct in that it had a rapid onset and it was not unusual for victims to die within hours.
 Another oddity was that the influenza appeared most deadly during the Summer months of the Northern Hemisphere, rather than the Winter.